MAAP-Project/maap-wp-plugin/README.md

 # MAAP WordPress Plugin

-This WordPress plugin adds add MAAP member API integration to a WordPress site.
+This WordPress plugin adds MAAP member API integration to a WordPress site.
 To install this plugin, copy the contents of this repository into a new "maap" folder inside the `wp-content/plugins` directory.

 ## WP Admin Pages
 Once installed, a "MAAP Admin" section will appear in the WP Admin site allowing user status and pre-approved email management.